How to Track Goalie Statistics: GAA, SV%, and Advanced Metrics

 • Lock in your goalie stat policies before the season starts so you're not making judgment calls mid-year when everyone's watching

-This guide covers what to track, how to calculate it correctly, and the mistakes that have caused more post-game arguments in my leagues than anything except disputed goals.
+This guide covers what to track, how to calculate it correctly, and the policy choices to make in writing before the first faceoff.

 The Two Stats Every League Must Track